ASIAN GYPSY MOTH IS NOW KNOWN AS FLIGHTED SPONGY MOTH COMPLEX

 Sub-clause (b) covers the obligations of the charterers during the time charter period.
 The charterers are permitted to order the ship to AGM risk areas, but when doing so they accept responsibility for any resulting infestation, actual or suspected, at their time and expense.
 Throughout the charter party the charterers are also expected to mitigate the risk of infestation, to remove any infestations from the ship and to provide an AGM Free Certificate from the last port of call within an AGM risk area.

 Sub-clause (c) ensures that the charterers’ obligations on redelivery mirror those of the owners on delivery.
 The charterers must redeliver the vessel free of AGM and with an accompanying AGM Free Certificate, if relevant.

 Originally published in BIMCO Special Circular No. 4, 22 January 2015 - BIMCO Asian Gypsy Moth Clause for Time Charter Parties

 The one-stop digital shop for all the standard maritime contracts and clauses you’ll ever need.

-Canadian AGM regulations are issued by the Canada Food Inspection Agency’s (CFIA) .
+Canadian FSMC ( formerly known as AGM) regulations are issued by the Canada Food Inspection Agency’s (CFIA) .